LEARN SOMETHING NEW

 Building Something Together

 So, that sounds great, but what will this look like day-to-day for you and your future spouse?
-When it comes to forming a goodpremarital counseling love map, the main goal should be to understand each other’s world.
+When it comes to forming a good love map, the main goal should be to understand each other’s world.
 Creating a good roadmap or building plan requires lots of details and careful planning.
 And the best architects and engineers study the land and location long before construction begins.
 You can do the same careful planning for your lives together as you get to truly know one another and understand each other’s own unique world.
 (Related article: How to Communicate Effectively in Marriage)

 Building Your Knowledge of Each Other